oomol/oocana-rust/README.md

 cargo clean
 ```

+## Configuration

+oocana supports loading configuration from files.
+The configuration file formats can be `toml`, `json`, or `json5`.
+By default, it will look for configuration files `config.toml`, `config.json`, or `config.json5` under `~/.oocana/`.
+If none are found, the default configuration will be used.
+You can also specify the configuration file path using the `--config` parameter.

+more details can be found in [configuration](docs/configuration.md)

 ## Log

 release version won't print log to stdout and stderr.
 For user who want to see log in stdout and stderr, you can need pass `--verbose` for `run` subcommand.